These Reverse Seared Pork Chops are smoked first for that awesome flavor, and then finished hot and fast medium rare for

 Pork chops have a bad rap, and I’m fully dedicated to bringing back the love for the pork chop.
-And when cooked right (not overcooked), and paired with a good wine, you’ve got yourself (dare I say) a fancy meal worthy of date night!
+And when cooked right with a reverse sear (not overcooked), and paired with a good wine, you’ve got yourself (dare I say) a fancy meal worthy of date night!

 Like I said, these ain’t your mama’s pork chops!

 For this we’re doing the reverse sear method to make sure you get that gorgeous slow smoke infusion, then finish on the grill, or in this case, a hot cast iron pan, for that great sear and char.

 The pork chop is a loin cut of the pig, essentially it is the t-bone steak of pork.
 You can get them bone in or boneless.
 I love bone in for flavor and presentation and I like the butcher to cut me a thick piece, like 1 ½ to 2 inches thick.

 It is relatively lean unlike its beef cousin, but you will still want to look for good marbling.

 This is really low maintenance.
 You may want to trim excess fat on edge of meat if there is any.

 You can always go salt and pepper.
 We like our basic rub recipe for pork.
 It is what it was made for.
 It has a little sugar, a little savory and a little spice.